-As discussed in a previous post, third person POV breaks down into sub-categories.
+As discussed in a previous post, third person point of view breaks down into sub-categories.
 I’m going to focus on the pros and cons of only one subcategory in this post so we don’t get muddled.
-Today’s focus is third person limited POV.
+Today we will focus on third person limited point of view (POV).

 Here’s the recap: the story follows one character, the narrator is not a character in the story, and the pronouns “he”, “she”, “they”, and “it” are used to tell the story.